-At Guilden Morden Church of England School we are determined to meet the educational needs of all our pupils including those with special educational needs and disabilities.
+At Guilden Morden Primary Academy School we are determined to meet the educational needs of all our pupils including those with special educational needs and disabilities.
 This page provides you with information about SEND and what we do to meet the needs of children with SEND.
 For additional information:-

 Rebecca Smith - SEND co-ordinator email@example.com

 We have also carried out a disbility equality review and have produced an Accessibility Plan - (there is a link at the bottom of this page)

 (click on the headings to expand the text)